 The short answer is no, UX design and usability are not the same.
-However, usability is one of the cornerstones of user experience design and is one of the most well-established and impactful aspects of the discipline.
+However, usability is one of the cornerstones of what user experience design is, and it is one of the most well-established and impactful aspects of the discipline.
 A product that is not usable is most likely going to result in the user having a terrible experience.

 However, there are notable examples where a decision that technically leads to decreased usability actually becomes an important part of the user experience.
 A good example of this is the existence of friction.
 In a mobile user experience, friction is defined as “interactions that inhibit people from intuitively and painlessly achieving their goals within a digital interface”, and is generally regarded as a bad thing.
-Many decisions made throughout the design process are made in order to minimise friction.
+Many decisions made throughout the UX and UI design process are made in order to minimise friction.

+With this in mind, what defines good user experience design usually means little to no friction is present.
 In contrast, the experience of purchasing furniture from IKEA is filled with nothing but friction.
 IKEA forces their visitors to walk through the entire building to reach the checkout because they are only provided with one path between entrance and exit.
 Not only are they asked to note the shelf and location of any piece of furniture they wish to buy, but they have to collect the flatpack from the warehouse themselves, transport it from the store to their home and then assemble it all using limited instructions featuring only pictorials and no text.